1. Project management

 The format that I'm using for my FabAcademy webpage is a template given by one of our professors for us to use as a base and edit as we see fit.
 We directly downloaded the template from a GitLab link he sent us, where I downloaded it the same way as the previous one.

 From there, we substitute the template files given by FabAcademy with the ones in the template given by our professor.
-So my webpage currently looks like this:
+This is how originally the templates looks like:

 Changing the whole theme of the website has been a multi step process in which I modified a multitude of settings and features to end up with the current page design I have.
 Although I will inevitably further modify more settings, this are in my opinion the biggest changes and the ones I recommend to modify if you want to slightly tweak your website and make it totally to your liking!